Strawberry ice cream is the fresh, fruity dessert you’ve been craving.

 - Juice from 1 lemon

-- Heat milk and heavy cream over medium heat until simmering (about 180F)
+- Heat milk and heavy cream over medium heat until simmering (about 180F).
+Temper milk and cream into egg mixture.
+Mix in vanilla.

-- Add strawberries and lemon juice to blender and pulse a few times to break them up before pouring the mixture into the ice cream batter
+- Add strawberries and lemon juice to blender and pulse a few times to break them up before pouring the mixture into the ice cream batter.
+Add the contents of the blender to the ice cream batter, mix well before covering and refrigerating until completely cool (about 8 hours or overnight).

 *Store in an airtight container in the freezer for up to a week